nashville-software-school/server-side-python-curriculum/book-1-python-sql/chapters/RARE.md

 * You are not going to worry about admin users for this first sprint.
 Assume all users are authors.
 * Since there are no admins, posts should be automatically published and not wait for approval.
-* No image uploads for user profile or post

 ## ERD